build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ![Setup of Opensearch Cluster Screenshots - Screen shot 1](images/opensearch5.jpg)

 ## Step 5 - Create document ingestion pipeline that will create embeddings for your unstructured document and store them into AWS OpenSearch.
-Now that we have setup the AWS OpenSearch cluster as well as deployed the hugging face embeddings model and the T5 LLM endpoint, we will create a ingestion and processing batch pipeline that will read a pdf document when dropped into an S3 bucket, chunk the text from the document, convert the text chunks into embeddings and store the embeddings (i.e vector representations) into AWS OpenSearch so that we can perform similarity search later on.
+Now that we have setup the AWS OpenSearch cluster as well as deployed the hugging face embeddings model and the T5 LLM endpoint, we will create a ingestion and processing batch pipeline that will read a pdf document when dropped into an AWS Simple Storage Service (S3) bucket, chunk the text from the document, convert the text chunks into embeddings and store the embeddings (i.e vector representations) into AWS OpenSearch so that we can perform similarity search later on.
 Dropping the file in the S3 bucket would trigger an event based workflow as depicted in the figure below.
 A fargate task will convert the text to embeddings and insert into AWS OpenSearch.

 <b>Here is a Diagrammatic Overview of a production like document ingestion pipeline to store embeddings of text chunks into the OpenSearch vector database</b>